marie-lourdes/site-piiquante/README.md

 ### BACK-END
 From the "back-end" folder of the project, run npm install.
+Complete the file .env with values according to example:
+PORT= the default port defined of server back end with required value :3000 URI_DB= path of your database ( database MongoDB Atlas is required) and password TOKEN_REQUEST= string and number as possible  very long to crypt and decrypt TOKEN for authentification request CLIENT_REQUEST= address referer with required value: http://localhost:4200/

 You can then run the server back end with node server.
 The server should run on localhost with default port 3000.